-Step 3: Bolt the Support Leg to the Lower Fender.
+Step 3: Attach the bottom of the Support Leg to the Lower Fender.
 Do not fully tightened until step 4.

-The elongated hole on the bottom of the support leg will be attached to a preexisting hole on the lower inner fender.
+The open slot on the bottom of the support leg will be attached to a preexisting hole on the lower inner fender.
 This area is best accessed from the wheel well.
 See location of hole below.